NBC Learn, Windows to the Universe

 - The resource reviews emissions of black carbon and its contribution to climate change and public health concerns through the work of Dr. "Ram" V. Ramanathan of Scripps Institute of Oceanography.

-- From his unmanned vehicles to measure black carbon in the atmosphere to the consequence of black carbon on snow (decreasing the albedo effect of snow-covered mountains and contributing to early snowmelt), the video covers black carbon's various causes and consequences.
+- From unmanned vehicles to measure black carbon in the atmosphere to the consequence of black carbon on snow (decreasing the albedo effect of snow-covered mountains and contributing to early snowmelt), the video covers black carbon's various causes and consequences.

 - Comments from expert scientist: The video describes the well-known health and climate impacts of black carbon in an accurate but general manner.
 I feel this video acted more as an outreach tool rather than being a simple, but yet scientific piece demonstrating the effects.